What can I try if I'm having trouble with WordPress?

 Have you turned off all WordPress plugins?

-From time to time, certain plugins may be blocking access for posting messages from third-party integrations.
+Occasionally, certain plugins may block access for posting messages from third-party integrations.
 The next step would be to check the plugins.

-Turn all the plugins off and try to post again as sometimes certain plugins can interfere when connecting to the blog.
+Turn all the plugins off and try to post again, as sometimes certain plugins can interfere when connecting to the blog.
+To do this, in the WordPress dashboard, go to: Plugin > Installed Plugins > Select all > Deactivate > Apply.

 Still an issue?